 Friendship is an intimate relationship and not a personal charity.

-In the same sense, misguided by lack of contrasted perspective between colleagues and friends at work, people tend to prematurely trust their teammates or work mates.
+In the same sense, misguided by lack of contrasted concept between colleagues and friends at work, people tend to prematurely trust their teammates or workmates.

-Case: The trust is the lollipop.
-The children are businessmen making deals with one another.
+Forming an analogy, let’s incorporate trust as the lollipop and the children are businessmen making deals with one another.

 As for workplace relationships, it works the same like a set of students in a classroom all meeting for the first time.